Issyanofsky/devops/terragrunt/README.md

         terragrunt validate-all

+## hclfmt

+This command formats your terragrunt.hcl files to make them more readable and consistent, following standard HCL (HashiCorp Configuration Language) style guidelines.

+     Example:

+        terragrunt hclfmt

+## hclcheck

+This command checks if your terragrunt.hcl files are valid.
+It ensures that the syntax is correct, which helps avoid errors before running Terraform.

+     Example:

+        terragrunt hclcheck

 ## run-all

 Runs the command in all subdirectories (environments) recursively.
 Useful if you have multiple environments or modules.